Nukez

 result_hash = "sha256:" + sha256(canonical.encode("utf-8")).hexdigest()

-att_code is derived from result_hash, not directly from merkle_root.
+att_code is an integer of at most nine digits, derived from result_hash and never from merkle_root: strip the sha256: prefix, read the first 12 hex characters as an integer, and take the remainder modulo 1,000,000,000.
 It is a compact oracle and display value, not the security primitive.

 att_code = int(result_hash.removeprefix("sha256:")[:12], 16) % 1_000_000_000